 Celiac disease and gluten intolerance certainly cause inflammatory reactions in the digestive tract, causing the digestive symptoms that I mentioned earlier.
 But it’s more than just symptoms.
 It can cause some long-term damage as well.

 When you damage your digestive tract, it’s like going on vacation with your front door open.
-Undigested food particles, including the gluten, can pass through your damaged intestinal barrier and cause inflammatory reactions in other parts of the body, like the airways, joints, skin, and brain.
+Undigested food particles, including the gluten, can pass through your damaged intestinal barrier and cause inflammatory reactions in other parts of the body, like the airways, joints, skin, and brain4.
 On top of that, bacteria and fungus normally present in your gut can also get through and ramp up the inflammation even more.
 Yikes!

 What about my Thyroid?